bononeer/abstract_data_types/README.md

 ## Testing

-Each ADT directory has it own `*_test.c` file that tests their operations, these tests don't depend on the implementation in the `.c` file.
+Each ADT has it own `*_test.c` file that tests their operations, these tests don't depend on the implementation in the `.c` file.
+You can find these in the [test](tests) directory.

-The file `assert_msg.h` is used for the testing.
-For the correct working of the tests, it must always be in the parent directory of any ADT directory.
+The file `assert_msg.h` defines a macro used for testing.

+To compile a test file for a generic `adt` just write in your command line:

+    make <adt>

 ## Compiling

-A makefile is provided in every ADT directory so you can compile your files with the following line:

-    make

-You may change some variables to compile the files like you want.

 ## License